Lockpy/Ping-Pong/README.md

 # Ping-Pong
-Course project on the "Object Oriented Programming using C++"
+Course project for "Object Oriented Programming using C++"